 But Robin prefers to work in small groups, whether for dream seminars, as in "Psyche and Wilderness:" A Series of Seminars for Wainwright House’s "Spirit of the Earth" Conference, March 1991, in Rye, New York, or for trainees at the C.G.
 Jung Institute in Cape Town, South Africa (1999), or with Russian and American participants on the Volga River Peace Cruise, sponsored by the Center for Soviet-American Dialogue in Russia, 1988.
 She prefers small groups for teaching and educational purposes (she participated in a small ship-board seminar while exploring Patagonia and the Chilean Fjords, 2005, for example), for all kinds of clinical and supervisory work, and for study and reading groups or experiential-study seminars as were held in Co Kerry (2006), Belfast and Donegal (2008), Dublin & Co.
 Galway (2009), and Dingle Bay (2010.)

-Robin’s present affiliations include The Inter-Regional Society of Jungian Analysts (IRSJA), The National Association for the Advancement of Psychoanalysis (NAAP), (Certified Psychoanalyst #P81559), The International Association for Analytical Psychology (IAAP), The New Mexico Psychoanalytic Society, and United Nations Delegate, Committee on the Status of Women (CSW), with Jean Shinoda Bolen through Pathways to Peace.
-She is on the Editorial Advisory Board of Quadrant; Journal of the C.G.
-Jung Foundation for Analytical Psychology and she remains an honorary member of the New York Association for Analytical Psychology (NYAAP).
+Robin’s present affiliations include The Inter-Regional Society of Jungian Analysts (IRSJA), The National Association for the Advancement of Psychoanalysis (NAAP), (Certified Psychoanalyst #P81559), The International Association for Analytical Psychology (IAAP), and The C. G. Jung Society of New England (CGJNE, formerly NESJA).
+She has served as a United Nations Delegate, Committee on the Status of Women (CSW), with Jean Shinoda Bolen through Pathways to Peace.
+She has served for many years as an editor (with Walter Odajnyk) of Quadrant; Journal of the C.G.
+Jung Foundation for Analytical Psychology, and she remains an honorary member of the New York Association for Analytical Psychology (NYAAP).
 She is a licensed psychoanalyst in New York State (#000733-1) and has trained in EMDR.

 Robin is also a fully qualified member of the Canadian Association for Psychodynamic Therapy (CAPT), in British Columbia.